danielnoon/nn/README.md

 **Parameters**:

-- y: index of the output column
+- y: index of the output column or `"last"`
 - labels: (optional) either `"infer"` or a list of labels
   - default: `"infer"`